Division of Transportation

 - Operation & Preventative Maintenance of Traffic Control Devices & Systems: Routine review and monitoring of existing traffic control device and system functions (signs, signals & pavement markings) on a pre-determined schedule to ensure that devices are installed and functioning in accordance with design and standards in order to maintain safe streets and reduce liability exposure.

-Included within these functions, but not necessarily obvious, are involvement in the coordination of special events, working with neighborhoods on providing safe closures for block parties and evaluation of streets for the installation of speed humps.
-The Division also coordinates a program that provides designated parking in residential areas for disabled individuals who meet the necessary criteria.
+Included within these functions, but not necessarily obvious, are involvement in the coordination of special events, working with neighborhoods on providing safe closures for block parties, evaluation of streets for the installation of speed humps, and administration of an on-street parking program for mobility-impaired individuals.

 KEY MEASURES OF PERFORMANCE FOR THE DIVISION